insooth/insooth.github.io/enabling-forward-traversal.md

 }
 ```

-We have introduces non-explicit requirement that must be satisified by user, that's definitely huge drawback of the above approach.
+We have introduced non-explicit requirement that must be satisified by user, that's definitely huge drawback of the above approach.

 ## Extend, do not change